 Friend, you must be firm, resolute, bold, and persistent in denying the old man the use of your tongue or any member of your body.

-Prayer: My Dear Heavenly Father, from this day henceforth, I present and surrender my tongue completely to the Holy Spirit for His use only.
+Prayer: My Dear Holy Spirit, from this day henceforth, I present and surrender my tongue for your use only.
 Let my speech always be with grace, seasoned with salt, edifying, and imparting grace and strength to the hearers, in Jesus’ name.
 Amen.